Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: Constructing Calabi-Yau threefolds

 In this setting, an argument analogous to that used to prove \cite[Proposition 4.1]{cytfmqk3s} shows that all small deformations of $\calX_{n,g}$ are induced by deformations of $g$ that preserve the ramification profiles over $\lambda \in \{0,\infty\}$.
 One may use this to compare the moduli spaces of the Calabi-Yau threefolds $\calX_{n,g}$ to the Hurwitz spaces of the maps $g$. \end{remark}

 \begin{remark} It is interesting to look at the mirror symmetric interpretation of these results.
 The philosophy of \cite{mstdfcym} states that a smooth Calabi-Yau $\calX_{n,g}$ with $l=2$ (so there are $2$ ramification points over $\lambda = 0$) should split into a pair of LG-models, each corresponding to a quasi-Fano variety.
 These quasi-Fano varieties may then be glued to give a \emph{Tyurin degeneration}, which smooths to give a Calabi-Yau variety mirror to $\calX_{n,g}$.
+Further evidence for this conjecture is given in \cite{mpcytmpqft}.

-We can say more: if $\calX_{n,g}$ is a smooth Calabi-Yau with $\delta = 0$ (so $\calX_{n,g}$ is generic in its deformation class) and $l=2$, and $[y_1,y_2]$ is the ramification profile over $\lambda = 0$, then the pairs $(n,y_i)$ should equal (anticanonical degree, index) for the corresponding quasi-Fano varieties.
+We can say more: if $\calX_{n,g}$ is a smooth Calabi-Yau with $\delta = 0$ (so $\calX_{n,g}$ is generic in its deformation class) and $l=2$, and $[y_1,y_2]$ is the ramification profile over $\lambda = 0$, then the pairs $(n,y_i)$ should equal (hypersurface degree, index) for the corresponding quasi-Fano varieties.
 Indeed, one may immediately observe that the pairs $(n,y_i)$ satisfying these assumptions are

-which give all fifteen possible (anticanonical degree, index) pairs for smooth Fano varieties with Picard rank $1$ and anticanonical degree $\geq 2$.
+which give all fifteen possible (hypersurface degree, index) pairs for smooth Fano varieties with Picard rank $1$ and hypersurface degree $\geq 2$.

 \cite{mstdfcym} does not provide a mirror interpretation for the Calabi-Yau varieties $\calX_{n,g}$ with $l=1$.
 The authors plan to address this in future work. \end{remark}